global-education-monitoring-report/wide2020/README.md

 The ado files should be placed in the `c:\ado\personal\` folder and read by Stata from there.
 They should not be placed in the `c:\ado\plus\` folder (where packages downloaded from the Internet are located) because they may be deleted in an update.

+To install the latest version directly from Github, type in Stata:

+    net install widetable, from(https://raw.githubusercontent.com/XXXXX/widetable/master/build/)

+To update all files associated with widetable type:

+    adoupdate widetable, update

+## Usage

+The documentation of the command is available after installation using:

+    help widetable

 ## Folder directory

 For the proper functioning of the package the folder structure should be as follows: